Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Non-relativistic velocity bounds

 In order to avoid complicated notation, in Eq. (\ref{factorxHx}) and the remainder of this Section, we drop the ``$H$'' superscript from the position coordinate fluctuations $\Delta r_{il}^{H}$ whenever classical averages are performed.
 Similar to the discussion following Eq. (\ref{srih}), $ {\sf Tr}( \rho_{\Lambda}^{\sf classical~canonical} \Delta r^2_{il} )$ is now the variance of the position coordinate when evaluated with the classical canonical probability density matrix $\rho_{\Lambda}^{\sf classical~ canonical}$ when appropriate at high temperatures.
 Analogous to the general relation of Eq. (\ref{longABABA'}), taken together Eq. (\ref{longABABA}) and Eq. (\ref{factorxHx}) imply that

 Since, classically,

-\twocolumngrid we arrive at an analog of Eq. (\ref{srih}) in the semi-classical limit.
-That is, in thermal equilibrium, combining Eqs. (\ref{longABABA''}, \ref{kTm}) at sufficiently high temperatures where the system becomes semi-classical, the average square particle displacements are strictly bounded,
+we arrive at an analog of Eq. (\ref{srih}) in the semiclassical limit.
+That is, in thermal equilibrium, combining Eqs. (\ref{longABABA''}, \ref{kTm}) at sufficiently high temperatures where the system becomes semiclassical, the average square particle displacements are strictly bounded,

-As the factor of $\hbar$ on the righthand side of Eq. (\ref{srih'}) indicates, quantum fluctuations lead to a minimum on the particle displacements.
+As the factor of $\hbar$ on the righthand side of Eq. (\ref{srih'}) indicates, quantum fluctuations lead to a lower bound on the particle displacements.

 Following the steps outlined in Section \ref{high-moment-derivative}, bounds on $\frac{1}{N_{\Lambda}} \sum_{i=1}^{N_{\Lambda}} \langle \Big( \frac{dr_{il}^{H}}{dt} \Big)^n \rangle$ with $n>2$ may be reproduced analogously to those derived for $n=2$ above with identical conclusions.
-Multiplying all of our velocity inequalities, whether linear or angular, by the mass or moment of inertia, trivially results in linear or angular momentum bounds.
+Multiplying all of our velocity inequalities, whether linear or angular, by the mass or moment of inertia, trivially leads to linear or angular momentum bounds.